GregUtas/robust-services-core/docs/RSC-Articles.md

 For an overview of RSC, read
 [Software Techniques for Lemmings](https://www.codeproject.com/Articles/5258540/Software-Techniques-for-Lemmings), which discusses the rationale behind various aspects of its design.

+And if you find RSC useful or interesting, please give this repository a star by clicking on the button at the upper right of this page.